What happens to mortgage rates in a recession?

 Should I pay off my mortgage in a recession?

-Only if you still have a healthy cash buffer.
-Keep at least 3-6 months equivalent of living costs in an easy-access account first, as jobs are less secure in a recession and it’s a good idea to have a financial safety net.
+- Keep at least 3–6 months of living costs in an easy-access savings account first.
+Jobs are less secure in a recession.

 If unsure, speak to a broker or financial adviser before making a lump-sum payment.
-Get started today.

 You might like: Should I pay off my mortgage early?